larswaechter/schlaumeier/README.md

 [![Tests](https://github.com/larswaechter/schlaumeier/actions/workflows/tests.yaml/badge.svg)](https://github.com/larswaechter/schlaumeier/actions/workflows/tests.yaml)

-_schlaumeier_ is a Python script that allows you to automatically solve Android quiz games like [QuizDuel](https://play.google.com/store/apps/details?id=se.maginteractive.quizduel2&hl=en&gl=US), [Quiz Planet](https://play.google.com/store/apps/details?id=com.lotum.quizplanet&hl=en&gl=US) or [General Knowledge Quiz](https://play.google.com/store/apps/details?id=com.timleg.quiz&hl=en&gl=US) using [ADB](https://developer.android.com/studio/command-line/adb), [OpenCV](https://opencv.org/) and OpenAI's [ChatGPT API](https://openai.com/blog/gpt-3-apps).
+_schlaumeier_ is a bot written in Python that allows you to automatically solve Android quiz games like [QuizDuel](https://play.google.com/store/apps/details?id=se.maginteractive.quizduel2&hl=en&gl=US), [Quiz Planet](https://play.google.com/store/apps/details?id=com.lotum.quizplanet&hl=en&gl=US) or [General Knowledge Quiz](https://play.google.com/store/apps/details?id=com.timleg.quiz&hl=en&gl=US) using [ADB](https://developer.android.com/studio/command-line/adb), [OpenCV](https://opencv.org/) and OpenAI's [ChatGPT API](https://openai.com/blog/gpt-3-apps).
 In my case, I have tested it for solving questions from the games _Quiz Planet_ and _General Knowledge Quiz_ but other ones should work as well with some adjustments.
 The script works by creating a screenshot, extracting the question and passing it to ChatGPT.
 See below for more details on how it works.

 Note that since ChatGPT isn't perfect and has limited knowledge, the answers given are not always correct too.
-Moreover, the API response times might play a role depending on the game.
+Moreover, the API response times and its request limit might play a role depending on the game.
 For predicting the answer to a question, OpenAI's [`gpt-3.5-turbo`](https://platform.openai.com/docs/models/gpt-3-5) model is used.

 This software was written for research purposes only and should not be used to gain an unfair advantage in any game.
 Most games **prohibit** the use of such tools.
 Always remember: **play fair** and respect the game♎.